khanakia/mysql-connector-cpp-macos/README.md

 ## How to connect to Mysql using C++ in Mac Osx

-There are 2 ways of doing that first user mysql.h file or using mysql connector
+There are 2 ways of doing that first using mysql.h file or using mysql connector

 ### Using Mysql.h
 You can check demo1.cpp file which is using mysql.h